nikhil-x-gupta/visual-ai/README.md

 ### Build, Publish and Use in a shared IEAM environment

-Using a shared instance creates several challenges when services, patterns and policies need to be published in a common exchange without multiple developers clobbering over each other.
+Using a shared single tenant instance creates several challenges when services, patterns and policies need to be published in a common exchange under one org structure without multiple developers clobbering over each other.

 ### Issues